When are municipal elections?

 Who can run for municipal office?

-- 18 years of age or older
+- Are at least 18 years of age or older

-What is the deadline for nominating candidates?
+What is the timeline for nominating candidates?

 How do I know who is running for office in my municipality?